 Managing your budget through your student account

-You should set and stick to a budget so that you stay within the authorised overdraft limit you have agreed with your bank.
+You should set and stick to a realistic budget, to stay within the authorised overdraft limit that you’ve agreed with your bank.

 Opening more than one student account

 There are a few reasons why you might decide to open more than one account:

 - to manage your budget more effectively.
 For example, paying accommodation fees with one account and using another for daily spending